spack/spack/lib/spack/docs/workflows.rst

    sophisticated concretization algorithm that chooses the "best" among several options, taking into account ``packages.yaml`` file.
-   The ``spack load`` and ``spack module loads`` commands, on the other thand, are not very smart: if the user-supplied spec matches more than one installed package, then ``spack module loads`` will fail.
+   The ``spack load`` and ``spack module loads`` commands, on the other hand, are not very smart: if the user-supplied spec matches more than one installed package, then ``spack module loads`` will fail.
 This may change in the future.
 For now, the workaround is to be more specific on any ``spack module loads`` lines that fail.